 John Robin Teague (March 14, 1807 - February 22, 1891) Mary Polly Reid (June 13, 1813 – August 8, 1892)

-John was a farmer, owned a saloon, and was a Justice of the Peace.
+John was a farmer who owned 243 acres, owned a saloon on the courthouse square, and was a Justice of the Peace.
 On August 5, 1861, John R.(Robin) Teague, John Teague and B.J.
 Teague, among other county justices, voted under pressure from the Governor of Tennessee to appoint a Home Guard of Minute Men to protect the several districts of Henderson County.
 A company was never formed.
 In July 1866, Henderson County Court appointed J.R.
 Teague to a committee responsible for contracting and constructing a new courthouse.
 The cost was $7,500.

 John died on February 22, 1891, in Henderson County, Tennessee and is buried in Antioch Cemetery, Lexington—Henderson County, Tennessee.
 Mary died on August 8, 1892 also in Henderson County and is buried beside John.